juampi92/Winyl-Dark-iTunes/README.md

 Install
 =======

-Download this repository and place the folder into the program folder, usually
+Download this repository and place the folder into the program sub folder "skin", usually

 	C:\Program Files\Winyl\Skin